pfisterjohannes1234/bf-interpreter-bf/readme.md

     cat ./data/99.bf <(echo -en '\0\0') | someBrainfuckInterpreter interpret.bf

-To let this interpreter interpret itself (use interpret_minimal.bf since it is a bit shorter and every tiny bit helps.
+To let this interpreter interpret itself (use `interpret_minimal.bf` since it is a bit shorter and every tiny bit helps.
 But it is slow anyway).
 This outputs one byte of value 2.

     cat interpret_minimal.bf <(echo -en '\0++.\0\0') | someBrainfuckInterpreter interpret_minimal.bf | xxd

-You can also try this (takes about 23 min on my AMD Zen 2 CPU).
+You can also try this.
 It should output "Hello World!\n":

     cat interpret_minimal.bf <(echo -en '\0') ./data/hello.bf <( echo -en '\0') | someBrainfuckInterpreter interpret_minimal.bf